DJSherwood/DJSherwood.github.io/_posts/2024-10-16-Brier-Score-Election-Forecasts.markdown

 | Silver | 0.310      | 0.309       |
 | Morris | 0.312      | 0.292       |

-The smaller the score, the better.
-Essentially, this table shows that Nate Silver's forecast is better that Morris' forecast if former President Trump is re-elected.
+**Essentially, this table** shows that Nate Silver's forecast is better that Morris' forecast if former President Trump is re-elected.
 It also suggests that Morris' forecast is slightly better if Vice-President Harris wins.
 A closer look shows that Silver's scores are almost identical for each candidate, while Morris' are slightly more unbalanced.
-This is interesting to me because Morris essentially took over Nate Silver's job at fivethirtyeight.com.
+This indicates to me that Silver's model may indeed be better than Morris' model, as it _seems_ to be better calibrated.
-They've tangled a bit in the past, so you have to wonder if their criticisms of each other's modeling approaches are valid or just enmity.
+Silver and Morris have tangled a bit in the past, so you have to wonder if their criticisms of each other's modeling approaches are valid or just enmity.
 We'll find out soon, in a month!

-## 5. Testing

-$$ y = x^2 $$